 So is kombucha the best way to consume your probiotics?
 There is some debate on how effective commercially made probiotic drinks actually are.
 While there are few long-term studies on the benefits of drinking probiotic-rich fermented drinks like kombucha, probiotics have shown to be effective with diarrhea, immune health, gastroenteritis, induced C. diff. and relapse of inflammatory bowel disease.
 If you are pregnant or breastfeeding, check with your doctor before drinking kombucha.

-If you are looking for a higher dose of probiotics, try fresh probiotic drinks such as homemade smoothies, sweetened with natural sweeteners such as raw honey, berries and other fruit.
-Other naturally fermented products you may not know have some probiotics in them are kimchee, sauerkraut, pickles, kefir, miso, yogurt, tempeh and apple cider vinegar.
+If you are looking for a higher dose of probiotics, try fresh probiotic drinks, such as homemade smoothies, sweetened with natural sweeteners, such as raw honey, berries and other fruit.
+Other naturally fermented products include kimchee, sauerkraut, pickles, kefir, miso, yogurt, tempeh and apple cider vinegar.

 When consuming and making your own probiotics,

-Listen to your body and cutting back if you have uncomfortable symptoms.
+- Listen to your body and cut back if you have uncomfortable symptoms.

-The next time you are looking to add probiotics to your diet, remember that making kombucha at home is both less than half the price of the store variety and only takes a clean glass jar, tea bags, a scoby (symbiotic culture of bacteria and yeast), a coffee filter and a rubber band.
-You can purchase a fresh scoby or ask a friend who brews kombucha to share.
-Remember though that fermentation takes time, so patience is key.
+The next time you are looking to add probiotics to your diet, remember that making kombucha at home is less than half the price of the store variety and only takes a clean glass jar, tea bags, a SCOBY (symbiotic culture of bacteria and yeast), a coffee filter and a rubber band.
+You can purchase a fresh SCOBY, make your own or ask a friend who brews kombucha to share.
+Remember, though, that fermentation takes time, so patience is key.